jimdelois/marina/README.md

 #### Marina Development

-If the Host machine has a Node 10 runtime, etc, this CLI script may simply be linked.
+If the Host machine has a Node 10 runtime, etc, this CLI script may simply be linked on it.
 Updates to the source files will immediately be reflected in the system-linked script.

 ```
 $> git clone git@github.com:jimdelois/marina.git